johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 All necessary information included
-: Manuals, hint books, reference cards, interactive code wheels, maps, posters, box art, audio recordings, and various other extras to enjoy the games to their fullest are all included.
+: Manuals, hint books, reference cards, interactive code wheels, maps, posters, box art, audio recordings, and various other extras to enjoy these games to the fullest are all included.
 Quite a few games are next to impossible to play without these materials.
 Significant effort has been taken to track down the best-looking scanned copies for each individual game.